VincenzoIzzo/RV32I_singleCycle/README.md

 Steps are the following:
 1. Create a project with all VHDL files in the repository
 2. Verify that in clk_filter.vhd file the statement "clk_out <= clk_in;" is present and "clk_out <= internal_counter(27);" is commented
-3. In the file "defs.vhd" you can change the number of "clk_periods", according to the number of istruction your program is made of
+3. In the file "defs.vhd" you can change the number of "clk_periods" you want to run
-4. Start simulation targeting the file "top_tb.vhd"
 5. You can check internal component state by enabling them into your wave simulation tool